mhoedu/datacleaning/CodeBook.md

 The following convention will help in identifying the variables in this set.

 The postfix in each UCIData variable, such as: -X, -Y, -Z denotes the Tri-axial signals in the X, Y and Z directions.
 For each record, UCIData set provides the following :
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Tri-axial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+- Tri-axial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.